 Born in Nottingham on 21 August 1904, and educated at Nottingham High School, Eddie Marshall was a right-hand bat and right-arm fast bowler.
 His career in important cricket did not start until relatively late in life, in that he was not seen in Notts Second XI until 1934, when his two wickets cost 175.
 In 1935 he improved taking 15 wickets @28.73.
 In 1938 he headed the Notts Second XI batting averages with 297 runs @74.25, and he also took 21 wickets @16.04.

-In 1938, still captain of the 2nd XI, Marshall re-appeared for the county side versus Australia at Trent Bridge in July; he was brought into the team due to Woodhead’s injury.
+In 1938, still captain of the Second XI, Marshall re-appeared for the county side versus Australia at Trent Bridge in July; he was brought into the team due to Woodhead’s injury.
 In the Australian first innings he took a sensational catch to dismiss Bill Brown and in the second innings had Bradman (144) caught off his bowling.
-This proved to be Marshall’s last first-class match and in his five first-class matches he scored 19 runs @3.80 and took three wickets @55.66.
+This proved to be Marshall’s last First-Class match and in his five such matches he scored 19 runs @3.80 and took three wickets @55.66.

-During the war, Marshall played regularly in the restricted programme of matches played by Notts and proved a mainstay of the batting, coming in at No. 5 or 6, he bowled very little.
-After the war he was appointed captain of the 2nd XI which re-entered the Minor County Championship in 1947.
+During the war, Marshall appeared regularly in the restricted programme of matches played by Notts and proved a mainstay of the batting, coming in at No. 5 or 6, he bowled very little.
+After the war he was re-appointed captain of the Seconds in the Minor County Championship in 1947.
 He continued as captain in 1948 and 1949.